120Davies/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  One to one - each territory belongs to only one Employee.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  MongoDB should be used with very large databases, where write speed is more important than transaction safety.

 - What is "NewSQL", and what is it trying to achieve?

+  NewSQL is an approach to databases that seeks to combine ACID principles with horizontal scalability.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this